ElectronNET/Electron.NET/docs/Core/What's-New.md

 - **ElectronNET.Core.AspNet** - ASP.NET-specific runtime components

 This modular approach allows projects to include only what they need while maintaining the flexibility to scale from simple console applications to complex web applications.
-More about the avaílable nuget packages: [Package Description](../RelInfo/Package-Description.md).
+More about the available nuget packages: [Package Description](../RelInfo/Package-Description.md).

 ## Beyond ASP.NET: Console Application Support